 Locking Tabs: Both chassis rails have a locking tab, which serves two functions.
 The first is to lock the server into place when installed and pushed fully into the rack, which is its normal position.
 Secondly, these tabs also lock the server in place when fully extended from the rack.
 This prevents the server from coming completely out of the rack when you pull it out for servicing.

-Figure 2-1.
-Identifying the Sections of the Rack Rails
+Figure 2-2.
+Installing the Rails